dorkodu/sage/sage.md

 Sage is a query-based, entity-focused data exchange approach designed to simplify the communication for data interactions between different layers, sides of applications by providing a simple & lightweight but expressive and intuitive way.

-The primary goal was to develop a simpler way for inter-layer data interactions, but Sage is designed to be implemented as an isolated data exchange layer, which can also play an **API** role in your architecture.
+The primary goal was to develop a simpler way for inter-layer data interactions, but Sage is designed to be implemented as a data exchange layer, or **API**.

 For example, here is a sample Sage transaction *(request and response for a query)* **:**